efatto/efatto/readme/DESCRIPTION.rst

-This module adds some logic to (i) button in sale order line about availability of product at the requested date.
+This module adds some logic to (i) button in sale order line about first availability date of product avoiding negative stock.